vladkinoman/just-my-notes/computer-science/operating-systems/linux/applications/formats-for-packaging-applications.md

 - All these newer methods of distribution are really just an excuse for developers to keep outdated libraries instead of maintaining and updating their software.

-  Look at Docker, a recent study found 80% of containers supplying outdated packages with security vulnerabilities of varying degree.
+  > Look at Docker, a recent study found 80% of containers supplying outdated packages with security vulnerabilities of varying degree.
+>

-  With traditional repositories, if your package doesn't compile against a secure source, it will be dropped, end of story.
+  > With traditional repositories, if your package doesn't compile against a secure source, it will be dropped, end of story.
+>

-  People wrote about the proprietary nature of Snaps, but ironically, you can't decide to **not** update a Snap package, if the functionality is transparent and you can handle the risks involved.
+  > People wrote about the proprietary nature of Snaps, but ironically, you can't decide to **not** update a Snap package, if the functionality is transparent and you can handle the risks involved.
+>

-  You can just postpone updating Snaps for a certain amount of time, that's a disgusting approach close to Windows, which treats users like idiots, no matter what.
+  > You can just postpone updating Snaps for a certain amount of time, that's a disgusting approach close to Windows, which treats users like idiots, no matter what.
+  >
-  Flatpak is objectively a better system.
+  > Flatpak is objectively a better system.

+- Package managers are more powerful.
+See :point_down:

+Package managers are hugely more powerful for both users and developers compared to anything AppImage / Snap / FlatPak can do.

+Properly packaged software (DEB, RPM or even from AUR)

+1. **Handle dependencies infinitely better** (shared where possible, updated systemwide, you can easily know if software is depending on an old version of a library with a security issue.
+"Dependency hell" was solved 10 years ago for anyone who has a clue.
+Multiple versions of shared libraries was solved 10 years ago too.)
+2. **Integrate well with** other **system** resources and decades of Linux system design, and
+3. have 20 years of development behind them.
+There's basically **nothing that *can't* be done using a well-written RPM or DEB package**, and there are *so* many helper tools that are well-tested and trusted.
+   I can churn out an RPM for arbitrary software from source in 30 mins, and have it published in a repository (completely under my control) within an hour using tools like the [OBS](http://build.opensuse.org/).
+And this gives me (basically for free) a verifiable repeatable build, with complete knowledge of all sources used, a trust chain, etc.

+Yes it is a bit intimidating to beginners, but Snaps/AppImages/Flatpaks are trying to make it *too* easy IMO, trying to take away too many important decisions from the distro and the developer, and hiding necessary complexity.
+There's always a trade-off between ease of use and security/functionality.

+The only possible advantages I can see, but don't need, are

+1. **User-only installations**.
+Well sure, but in a single-user system are you not admin of your own box?
+And on a multi-user system, do you really want each user to try and install their own version of everything?
+That they're then going to leave to bitrot (the deterioration of unmaintained software) as open security holes in your system?
+2. And **sandbox/isolation**.
+However, most don't implement that correctly and there are very regularly security holes and escalation bugs discovered.
+Or your app is so well sandboxed it can't interact with anything else on the system.
+And of course traditional packages can have sandboxing/isolation capabilities too.

+> I think the advantages are supposed to include:
+>
+> - move packaging work from distro maintainers to app devs, where it only has to be done once to work in many distros
+>
+>   > In some ways, I get this.
+If an app dev is really expected to provide binaries for *every* distro, it's a pain.
+But if the distro devs aren't doing packaging, what are they doing (and I say this as one)?
+A distro without intentionally selected packages that are tested to work with each other is basically just a wallpaper and theme.
+>   > And if the app is open-source with a sensible build system, it is *easy* to put up a recipe on launchpad, koji, OBS, or AUR to build proper packages.
+Anyone can do it, and in fact I think it's a nice way to introduce beginners to the ecosystem and Linux way of scratching your own itches.
+>   >
+>   > There is one benefit I'll readily admit, which is that **app devs can push out updates much faster** on a new release than distro devs, who sometimes need reminding.
+But there is a downside to this too — **less scrutiny** of the app dev's output means security issues, and bugs involving multiple interacting components, are often not checked for.
+When I install an traditional RPM from openSUSE I know that an independent set of eyes has looked at it for both security and compatibility with everything else in the distro.
+>
+>   > Swiss army knife approach.
+Jack of all trades, master of none.
+This guarantees that the app is ill-fitting, theming problems are just the first thing of the top of my head.
+>   >
+>   > Also, I'd rather have a specialist do the work than an app developer who is expert with his app, but most likely not packaging.
+>
+> - allows a user to run multiple versions of app, using multiple versions of dependencies, in same system
+>
+>   > RPMs (in Fedora and openSUSE at least) have allowed multiversion packages and automatic, correctly versioned shared library dependencies for a while now.
+I agree though it's still not trivial to have multiple versions of, say, Firefox installed.
+So if you are really in need of something like that, sure (or you can roll your own chroot-style solution with traditional packages).
+Is this use case really that common?
+>
+> - install/remove an app without disturbing rest of system (dependencies that may be shared with other apps)
+>
+>   > This was never a problem for me, and with modern packaging tools, it shouldn't be.
+Shared dependencies just stay on, I think that issue was solved 20 years ago.
+>
+> - any user can install a snap, without needing root privilege
+>
+> - installer scripts from app dev don't run as root, and they run in a contained environment
+>
+> > These are good points, but definitely not a knockout blow in favour of containerized packages, IMO.
+> >
+> > Overall it feels like the big advantages of Snaps etc are really meant for proprietary apps.
+Which I avoid on principle, and feel we should think twice about twisting our systems to accommodate.

+I will never install a Snap, Flatpak, or AppImage unless it is proprietary software which is absolutely necessary and cannot be made available any other way.
+Even then, I might try first to take apart their code and turn it into an RPM for my machines.

+If I have to use one of them, AppImage is the lightest footprint; then Flatpak, and worst of all is Snap.
+Snap is an absolute abomination in terms of the number of layers it introduces between your system and the software, all for a very questionable increase in security.

+In any case, I can guarantee you that the primary way of building distros, that is around package managers, will not change.